 We believe everyone has the right to experience the confidence and joy that comes from being active.
 When we get moving, we find strength, fun, health and new possibilities.
 In fact, when we become more active, we often learn we are stronger and more capable than we ever imagined.
 This is when you start to “Find Your Possible,” with the benefits extending beyond fitness and health, to a greater confidence and improved overall quality of life.

 Find your possible: Our friends at the Boston Red Sox know that being active helps them focus, work hard, and become champions.

 What are the goals of the Cardiac Fitness Program?

 Our goal is to help patients go beyond rehabilitation to reach a level of fitness they didn’t realize they could achieve.
-We want to empower kids with CHD to participate in exercise, become more fit and gain self-confidence in life skills.
+We want to empower kids with CHD to participate in exercise, become more fit, and gain self-confidence and life skills.

 Another goal of the program is to help our patients develop a positive attitude about exercise and physical activity.
 We want to help our patients discover strengths and abilities they may not have known they possessed.

 Who can benefit from the Cardiac Fitness Program?

 We typically see patients ages 8 and older who could benefit from being more active, are recovering from surgery, or need help developing safe and effective exercise practices.
 We work with people who have a wide range of heart conditions.
 All our patients are assessed by a specialized exercise cardiologist for risk and eligibility.